StevenMapes/django-aws-api-gateway-websockets/README.md

 ## Gotchas and debugging
-### Failure to connect to websockets
+### Failure to connect to WebSockets
 #### Differing required headers
-The most common reasons for the websocket failing to connect is due to different required headers.
+The most common reasons for the WebSocket failing to connect is due to different required headers.
 The base view is set-up with two lists of expected headers. ```required_headers``` and ```additional_required_headers```.
-If you are deploying to an EC2 server then you shouldn't have to change these but if you are deploying else where or are testing locally you may find that you need to change some of these.
+If you are deploying to an EC2 server then you shouldn't have to change these but if you are deploying elsewhere or are testing locally you may find that you need to change some of these.
 During development of this library I was using an [NGROK](https://ngrok.com/) network edge tunnel and found that the "X-Real-Ip" and "Connection" headers were being lost during which is why they were moved to the additional_required_headers.
 If you find this is the case for you then simply